ltorio/Torio_FinalProject/README.md

 conda deactivate
 ```

-A summary tree is made from the best trees produced by RAxML.
+A summary tree is made from the best trees produced by RAxML using ASTER.
 ```
 conda activate testEnvPhylogny
 ls RAxML_bestTree.raxml-all-coding-nuc-uce-* > asterInputTest.txt